 Physical therapy is a rehabilitative healthcare practice which aims to optimize a patient’s range of movements through the use of physical exercise, hands-on therapy and medical equipment.
 The goal is to educate patients in managing or re-gaining control of their conditions, which may have arisen from injury, illness or disability, to achieve long-term benefits and a higher quality of life.

-Physical therapists often choose a speciality, such as geriatrics or orthopedics, because every injury is different and needs to be approached with specific expertise.
+Physical therapists often choose a specialty, such as geriatrics or orthopedics, because every injury is different and needs to be approached with specific expertise.
 At least nine-million Americans employ the use of physical therapy a year – and with the way that our population is changing, it is unlikely that number will go down any time soon.

 Aging Patient Population